ballerina-platform/module-ballerina-sql/ballerina/Module.md

 // Iterating the returned table. check from Student student in resultStream
     do {
-       //Can perform operations using the record 'student' of type `Student`.
+       // Can perform operations using the record 'student' of type `Student`.
-    }
+    };
 ```

 Defining the return type is optional, and you can query the database without providing the result type.
 Hence,